urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 tags: variation graphs, graphs, bioinformatics
 ---

+First off, a very good post that explains variation graphs was made by the creator of [vg], Erik Garrison:
+[Untangling graphical pangenomics].

-First off, a re-cap on variation graphs; a core concept in the variation graph is that the graph has to maintain a tight mapping between the stable sequence (or reference) and the graph.
+A core concept in the variation graph is that there has to be a tight mapping between the stable sequence (or reference) and the graph.
 To do this we have to establish a coordinate system, that is, a way to reliably associate a section on the graph within the reference and vice versa.